 QuantumLeap's Reporter submodule will parse and validate the received notification.
 If configured, it can do some preprocessing, for example supported by the Geocoder such as harmonising the location representation of the different entities.
 Eventually, the Reporter will pass a validated NGSI representation of received entities to the configured Translator.
 The Translator is ultimately responsible for persisting the NGSI information to the configured times-series database cluster.
 In the same way, the Translator supports the Reporter at the time to respond to queries of historical records.

 The current API includes some endpoints for raw and aggregated data retrieval (4) for clients to query historical data.
 It also supports deletion of historical records.
 Please note not all endpoints are currently implemented in QL.
 For more info about the API, you can refer to the NGSI-TSDB specification.

-For the visualisation of data (5), at the time being we are using Grafana, complemented with open source plugins for the databases.
-In the future, we could envision a grafana plugin for direct interaction with QL's API.
+For the visualisation of data (5), at the time being we are using Grafana, complemented with open source plugins for the databases (known as data-sources).
+In the future, we could envision a Grafana plugin for direct interaction with QL's API.